mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Sven Tori disconnected*.
 *Rage Man:* It was great.
 *Pedro:* It was a `Command` pattern, you know...
 *Rage Man:* Yeah, it was used exactly what is needed for.
-I had been programming before...
-Next week we are going to implement list of users.
+I had been programming before... // Grammar Next week we are going to implement list of users.
 Seems reasonable?
 *Pedro:* Sure.
 *Dale:* Ok.
 Have a nice weekend.